-You’ve probably heard the argument that we should defend the West’s ranching industry or ranchers will be forced to sell their land and it will be developed in to residential subdivisions.
+You’ve probably heard the argument that we should preserve public land ranching in the West or ranchers will be forced to sell their private land and it will be developed into residential subdivisions.

-But this usually isn’t true for a rancher who has a permit to graze public land managed by the Bureau or Land Management (BLM) or the Forest Service.
-The federal land associated with the ranch, called a grazing allotment, cannot be developed because the rancher doesn’t own it.
+Most of a public land ranch, however, is typically made up of federal land managed by the Bureau or Land Management (BLM) or the Forest Service.
+The federal land associated with the ranch, called a grazing allotment, cannot be developed because the rancher doesn’t own it – the American public owns it.

-A public land ranch also includes a private parcel, called the base property, which is typically located adjacent to the federal grazing allotment for which the rancher has the grazing permit.
-This private land, of course, could be developed.
+But a public land ranch also includes a private parcel, called the base property, which is typically located adjacent to the federal grazing allotment for which the rancher has the grazing permit.
+This private land, of course, can be developed.
 First, however, it has to be marketable as a multi-residential property.
-Many base properties are too small, or too remote, accessible only by bad roads, have no nearby shopping, no available utilities, and lack a sufficient water supply.
-Another factor is that most of their owners are emotionally attached to them and will make every effort to keep them.
+And many base properties are too small, or too remote, accessible only by bad roads, have no nearby shopping, no available utilities, and lack a sufficient water supply.

-But even when a base property does have the potential for residential development, the economic rewards for selling or developing it will be there no matter what terms are included in the associated federal grazing permit.
-And with continuing human population growth, the pile of money that could be made is only going to grow.
-It’s probably only a matter of time before most of the more attractive base properties are developed.
+But even when a ranch base property does have the potential for residential development, the economic rewards for selling or developing are always going to be there, irregardless of federal grazing management policy.
+And most public land ranches in Arizona aren’t very profitable because the climate is too arid, so selling a base property is only going to get more tempting in the long run due to climate change.
+It’s probably only a matter of time before most of the more attractive properties are sold and developed.

-I concede, however, that some ranchers will sell or develop their base properties if their federal grazing permits are reduced or canceled.
-That isn’t necessarily a bad thing.
-That’s because the popular cry about preserving open space is primarily an aesthetic concern.
-Protecting open space doesn’t necessarily equate to wildlife habitat preservation.
+I concede, however, that some public land ranchers will sell or develop their base properties if their federal grazing permits are reduced or canceled.
+That isn’t necessarily a bad thing because the popular cry about preserving open space is primarily an aesthetic concern.
+That’s because protecting open space doesn’t necessarily equate to wildlife habitat preservation.
 A ranch base property, for example, has already been developed in regards to its value as natural wildlife habitat.
-In many cases, the differences between the land being used as a ranch base or a residential area are minimal to the local wildlife.
-Most base properties already have a house, and many include barns, sheds, and denuded holding pastures.
+In many cases, the differences between the land being used as a ranch base or a residential area are minimal to the local wildlife because most base properties already have a house, and many include barns, sheds, and denuded holding pastures.
 If they were developed as residential areas, the landscaping installed by the new homeowners could actually increase the quantity and quality of local wildlife habitat, especially if native plants are used.

 I realize more people in the area would likely create new environmental problems, like increased traffic, sewage concerns, and roaming dogs preying on wildlife.
 But it’s a safe bet that most of the new residents would be more interested in seeing the surrounding public lands managed primarily for wildlife, recreation, and watershed health, than for natural resource exploitation – like cattle grazing.

 I’m not saying that helping a public land rancher keep their grazing operation going is never in the public’s interest.
 There are always exceptions.
-What I’m saying is that protecting public land ranching is not a policy that will ensure the preservation of open space and wildlife habitat in the West.
+What I’m saying is that protecting public land ranching is not a policy that will preserve open space and wildlife habitat in the West.

 Liked this post?
 Follow this blog to get more.